Raku/doc/writing-docs/STYLEGUIDE.md

 All operators have an ASCII equivalent, but they are more verbose and do not correspond exactly to the mathematical operator or constant they often represent.
-Please use that syntax whenever possible.
+Please use that syntax (the Unicode mathematical operator or constant) whenever possible.

 ### Try to express intent, rather than just demonstrating the syntax